hackoregon/2019-backend-cookiecutter-django/docs/standards/v1/STANDARDS.md

 #### Recommended Supporting Technologies

-* Django Restframework Viewsets and Mixins should generally handle this behavior.
+* Django Rest Framework [Viewsets](https://www.django-rest-framework.org/api-guide/viewsets/) and [Mixins](https://www.django-rest-framework.org/api-guide/generic-views/#mixins) should generally handle this behavior.
 If you are writing custom views, use built-in status codes.

 * Users will have to correctly provide routing